amgenz15/foodieGrubProject/DesignDocuments/UserStories.md

 As a registered user or admin I want to be able to reset my password if I forget it.

+### Rate and Review form

+As a registered user I want to be able to rate and review recipes.

 ### Edit user profile

 As a registered user or admin I want to be able to edit my profile.

-### Rate and Review form
+### Delete user profile

-As a registered user I want to be able to rate and review recipes.
+As a registered user or admin I want to be able to delete my profile.

 *Denotes MVP